hisashin/qNinjaLite/README.md

 # NinjaLAMP

-GPL v3 Open source [LAMP (Loop-mediated isothermal amplification)](https://en.wikipedia.org/wiki/Loop-mediated_isothermal_amplification) machine.
-Anyone can make their own LAMP machine by adding any kinds of aluminium tube holder, heater, MOSFET and cheap resistance to Arduino.
-Calibration manual will be shared soon. accuracy is less than 0.3 degree celsius after calibration.
+Most precise GPL v3 Open source [LAMP (Loop-mediated isothermal amplification)](https://en.wikipedia.org/wiki/Loop-mediated_isothermal_amplification) machine.
+We share model but that is an example.
+Anyone can make their own LAMP machine by assembling any kinds of aluminium tube holder, heater, MOSFET and cheap resistor to Arduino.
+PID Calibration manual is [here](https://github.com/hisashin/NinjaLAMP/wiki/How-to-use-simulated-sample-temperature).
+After calibration,less than 0.3 degree celsius accuracy can be expected.

 ### References